Vasily Yeroshenko – blind Lomonosov of the XX century

 In 1929 he went to Chukotka, where he learned the local language and hunt by ear (!).

-In the mid-30s he founded the first orphanage for blind children in Turkmenistan.
+You know, in the mid-30s he founded the first orphanage for blind children in Turkmenistan.
 Having studied the Turkmen language, he developed the first alphabet for blind Turkmen.
 The writer spent ten years in Central Asia.

 In 1945 he returned to the European part of Russia and worked at the Moscow School for the Blind.
 At the end of the 40s he returned to Central Asia and taught in Tashkent.